-“Should I refresh my website’s content for SEO, and if so, which articles?”
+“Should I update my website’s content for SEO, and if so, which content?”

-I’ve heard a variation of this question countless times through my SEO career.
-Often it comes from someone who has heard about it from some “SEO guru” and then they set off updating their homepage copy every quarter because they “heard it was good for SEO.”
+I’ve heard a variation of this question countless times throughout my SEO career.
+Often, it comes from someone who has heard about it from some “SEO guru,” and then they set off updating their homepage copy every quarter because they “heard it was good for SEO.”

 My goal with this article is twofold:

-This article is also meant to serve as an internal reference for our editors here at EditorNinja who fulfill our SEO Content Updating Service, which you should check out if you’re considering not only if you should update content (you almost definitely should), but also who is going to do it and how long it is going to take.
+This article is also meant to serve as an internal reference for our editors here at EditorNinja, who fulfill our SEO Content Updating Service, which you should check out if you’re considering not only updating content (you almost definitely should) but also who is going to do it and how long it is going to take.

 Why you should update your website content and how it benefits SEO